suxuekun/libpyiotcloud/_device_simulator/README.md

 # User Guide:

-This page contains a step-by-step tutorial on how to use the IoT Portal including how to use the device simulators or FT900 device module.
+This page contains a step-by-step tutorial on <b>how to use the IoT Portal</b> including <b>how to use the device simulators</b> or FT900 device module.
 If you have questions, comments and suggestions, please contact me at Skype.
 My ID is <b>ftdi.richmond.umagat</b>.

 ### Summary